 What is social care?

-Support can range from a few hours of support a week to full 24-hours-a-day support.
+Social care can mean support that ranges from a few hours of a week to 24-hours-a-day.

-Social care can be crucial in helping people with a learning disability to live their life in the way they choose, like anyone else
+Social care can be very important in helping people with a learning disability to live their life in the way they choose, like anyone else.

 Support can be many things, including supporting somebody to get up and get dressed, to develop friendships and relationships, or to do meaningful activities and be part of their local community.